-We understood and evaluated the assessment performed by management to ascertain fair valuation of investment property.
+We understood and evaluated the assessment performed by management to ascertain the fair value of investment property.

-Our audit procedures included challenging the significant unobservable inputs that were applied in last year's detailed valuation reports for Zebbug and Gudja to ensure that these continued to apply during the year under review.
-This entailed comparing annual rental values per square metre, capitalisation rate and occupancy rate to market conditions.
+Our audit procedures included challenging the significant unobservable inputs that were applied in previous years' valuation reports for Zebbug, Gudja and St. Julians to ensure that these continued to apply during the year under review.
 With respect to property under development, we carried out testing to ensure that the costs were supported by available third-party data, such as invoices and work-in-progress reports.

-We concluded, based on out audit work, that the outcome of the assessment is reasonable.
+We concluded, based on our audit work, that the outcome of the assessment is reasonable.